AndySECP/Neural-Network-Music-Generation/README.md

 ## Approach

+We **encode music into tokens** and frame music generation as a **language modeling problem**.
+We generate text by feeding the LSTM or Transformer a prompt sequence and have it predict the next words.
+The output sequence is then decoded into a midi file.

 1. As a first baseline, we are buidling a **bi-LSTM model**
 2. We are improving our model building up on the last OpenAI publication and implementing a **GPT network**
 3. The model are currently evaluating using a **customized BLEU score**